 There is a new book by Kerry Medway that is tentatively scheduled to be released in November 2012 called "Is Ned Kelly in Heaven?"

-Below is the blurb from her website located at http://kerrymedway.org/ -
+Below is the blurb from his website located at http://kerrymedway.org/ -

 "...One book has the working title..
 IS NED KELLY IN HEAVEN?
 During my research on the book TEENAGE BUSHRANGER, I stumbled across this story of an Irish Doctor who treated Ned Kelly in Melbourne Gaol just before Kelly was hung.
 Dr John Singleton was an amazing man with a passion to see lost souls won for Christ.
 1000's of men & women came to Christ under his influence.
 Did he bring Kelly to Christ?
 This will be my research & hopefully a book that will persuade many in our nation to turn to Christ."